-The common clinical presentation is that of RUQ pain, recurrent fevers and jaundice.
-Leukocytosis, elevated alkaline phosphatase and bilirubin are seen.
+The common clinical presentation is that of recurrent RUQ pain, fever and jaundice.
+Leukocytosis with elevated alkaline phosphatase and bilirubin are seen.

 The fluke acts like a nidus for stone formation and either directly or by causing strictures aids which to their formation.

 Periductal inflammatory changes with infiltration of periportal spaces with inflammatory cells leading to periductal fibrosis and stricture which could ultimately leads into focal liver fibrosis or diffuse biliary cirrhosis.

-The best diagnostic clues are intra- and extra-hepatic biliary dilatation due to multilevel strictures and calculi within them without gall bladder calculi, combination of variable density calculi/sludge and regions of segmental liver atrophy (particularly lateral aspect of the left hepatic lobe) secondary to chronic biliary obstruction.
+The best diagnostic clues are intra- and extrahepatic biliary dilatation and multilevel strictures with intraductal pigmented calculi usually in the absence of gallbladder calculi, combination of variable density calculi/sludge and regions of segmental liver atrophy (particularly lateral aspect of the left hepatic lobe) secondary to chronic biliary obstruction.

 Interventional radiology plays a role in percutaneous biliary drainage of affected segments, removal of pigment stones, balloon dilation of biliary strictures and repeated percutaneous procedures to clear pigment stones and mud-like biliary debris.

 - 1. Park MS, Yu JS, Kim KW et-al. Recurrent pyogenic cholangitis: comparison between MR cholangiography and direct cholangiography.
 Radiology.
 2001;220 (3): 677-82. doi:10.1148/radiol.2202001252 - Pubmed citation